Distributing Your Finished Windows Game

 - Click Next to continue.

-- Click Finish to deploy the application.
+- Click Finish to publish the application.

-Visual Studio builds your XNA Game Studio game project and, if successful, deploys your application to the location specified in step 3.
+Visual Studio builds your XNA Game Studio game project and, if successful, publishes your application to the location specified in step 3.
 A Windows Explorer window then opens to show the Setup.exe file produced and the manifest.

-The ClickOnce feature for XNA Game Studio automatically includes all of the required software packages as part of the installation package.
+The ClickOnce publishing feature for XNA Game Studio automatically includes all of the required software packages as part of the installation package.

 Special Considerations for Game Data Files